ChakradharG/SolveADoku/README.md

 # Sudoku-Core
 A sudoku solver offering multiple ways of solving boards.
-The core algorithm to solve the board works on a DFS (Depth First Seach) algorithm using recurssion.
+The core algorithm to solve the board works on a DFS (Depth First Search) algorithm using recursion.

 ## 1. Chrome
 Open up sudoku.com and solve a board.
 Requires Selenium and chrome webdriver.